 - Madame Tussauds.

-Six years ago, our CEO and Founder Michael Lahyani analyzed what the Expo win meant for Dubai’s economy.
-You could check it out on propertyfinder for an interesting perspective regarding predictions that early on.
+Six years ago, our CEO and Founder Michael Lahyani analyzed what the Expo win meant for Dubai’s economy in 2020 and beyond.
+You could check it out on propertyfinder for an interesting perspective regarding Expo 2020 Dubai expectations that early on.

 Dubai is all set to impress and it’s not just during the iconic Expo 2020.
 History is being made and the future looks as impressive as ever.